How To Make A Honey Orange Ham Glaze

 What Can I Make With Ham Leftovers?

 My favorite ham recipes to make with leftovers is this cozy ham and potato soup.
 I also like to sautee this ham for quick omelets or add it to egg cup muffins in place of sausage.
 My ham and cheese sliders are another delicious way to use ham and can be made in the air fryer or oven-baked.
-Or try dicing bits of ham in this creamy mac and cheese recipe, delicious!
+Or try dicing bits of ham and adding it to this baked corkscrew mac and cheese with ham, delicious!

 The honey-baked ham glaze does add a little sweetness to recipes but the leftover ham will still taste delicious in savory recipes.